 Sommer & Winter

-The THI Business School of the Technische Hochschule Ingolstadt (THI) will start the master programme "Retail and Consumer Management" in the winter term 2018/19, subject to permission from the Bavarian State Ministry of Education, Science and the Arts.
+The THI Business School of the Technische Hochschule Ingolstadt (THI) will start the master programme "Retail and Consumer Management" in the winter term 2018/19.

 The Retail and Consumer Management programme is a consecutive master’s degree course that builds on a bachelor’s degree, providing the students with necessary conceptual and strategic skills to pursue a career in a variety of exciting retail and brand manufacturing industries - from lifestyle products to electronic consumer goods to automotive sales.
 The transfer and development of expertise in intercultural competencies in order to meet the considerable and growing demands of the increasingly globalized retail management completes the education.